MoNourH/MoNourH/README.md

-## Hi there 👋
+## Hi  👋
-My Name is Nour, and i am a software developer!
+My name is Nour, and I am a software developer!

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning about AI agents
 - 📫 How to reach me: [Connect with me on LinkedIn](https://www.linkedin.com/in/nour-humeidi-4b4509214/)